top of page

 Play therapy

-What is play therapy?
+What is

-If you are looking for a therapist that specializes in children, then you are in search of a play therapist.
 Play is the medium that children express their thoughts, feelings, experiences, and behaviors, how they process their internal and external environment, and how they communicate.
 Play therapy is the most natural form of therapy for children.
 Through play, children are able to process current and past events utilizing their language of play.
 The therapists role in this process is to provide materials (sand tray, dress up, doll house, drawing, and other play room items) and a safe relationship, so that the child can fully immerse themselves in their world and express themselves through play.

-The Association for Play Therapy (APT) defines play therapy as "the systematic use of a theoretical model to establish an interpersonal process wherein trained play therapists use the therapeutic powers of play to help clients prevent or resolve psychosocial difficulties and achieve optimal growth and development."
+The Association for Play Therapy (APT) defines play therapy as "the systematic use of a theoretical model to establish an interpersonal process, wherein trained play therapists use the therapeutic powers of play to help clients prevent or resolve psychosocial difficulties and achieve optimal growth and development."

 Anxiety, Stress, Overwhelm